1Winter Term Application Deadline

-To successfully transfer into the University of Michigan, you will have to demonstrate that your course of study is balanced on a foundation of general education courses that fulfill basic requirements and provide grounding in prerequisites or required courses that enable you to focus on a particular major at Michigan.
+To successfully transfer into the University of Michigan, you will have to demonstrate that your course of study is balanced on a foundation of courses that align with the distribution areas required to complete a degree within LSA and provide grounding in prerequisites or required courses that enable you to focus on a particular major at Michigan.

 In order for your course work to be considered transferable to the University of Michigan, it must meet the following criteria: